Lompoc Fire Department: Specialty operations

 The LFD is a member of various specialty response units within Santa Barbara County.
 Along with providing equipment, the LFD maintains daily staffing that fulfills the roster requirements of each team.

-Urban search and rescue
+Urban Search and Rescue (USAR)

 The LFD is typed as a "medium" USAR department and participates in the California Emergency Management Agency (CalEMA) Urban Search and Rescue program as a member of Regional Task Force 12 (RTF-12).
 The other departments that comprise the team, include: Santa Barbara County Fire Department, Santa Barbara City Fire Department, Montecito Fire Protection District, Carpinteria-Summerland Fire Protection District, Santa Maria Fire Department and Vandenberg Air Force Base Fire Department.

-Hazardous materials team
+Hazardous Materials Team

 Hazardous materials (HazMat) incidents involve the release of dangerous chemicals (including nuclear and biological agents) that could cause the loss of life, destruction of property or harm the environment.
 The LFD participates in the North Santa Barbara County multi-agency Hazardous Materials Team.
 The team also consists of members from the Santa Barbara County Fire Department and Santa Maria Fire Department.

+Fire Investigations

+The LFD has a Fire Investigation Division that is charged with investigating the cause and origin of fires within its jurisdiction.
+The LFD is a participant in the Santa Barbara County Regional Arson Taskforce.